sreehariX/mathmate-docs/docs/intro.md

 # Overview

+I wrote this docs to maintain this project and also in way that will help me when i am deploying next time using vercel and azure VM

 # MathMate AI Project Overview

 The idea is pretty simply , I want to create a math tutor for people where they can ask and learn math without any judgement they can ask as many questions as they want and they can learn math in a fun way.